 There are several documents needed to complete the closing.
 It is always a good idea to enlist the services of a real estate attorney.
 Not only will they expedite the closing process, but they offer protection.
 Even experienced real estate investors aren’t versed in every contractual scenario.
 With thousands of dollars of EMD at stake as well as potential litigation it makes financial sense to spend the money on a good real estate attorney.

-Now is a great time to at least explore the option of selling your home and taking advantage of a cash offer.
+Now is a great time to at least explore the option of selling your home for cash.
 Before you do anything know the process and understand exactly what you are walking into.